Generative AI Series

 Now that our conversation has grown a little longer, let’s see if it still maintains context in the next question.

 dependent on the way we set up the memory system as well as the LLM model itself.
-If you have been following along with your
+If you have been following along with your own LLM model, you might notice a difference in the quality of responses compared to the examples above.
+It should come as no surprise that when we try to access a different

 , the agent will not be able to retrieve the conversation history